Are you looking for crochet border patterns and edgings for a crochet project like a baby blanket, afghan or throw blanket? Look no further!

 Picot Crochet Border Edging

 Any crochet blanket would look great with a picot border.
 This is an easy to crochet edging pattern and is perfect for beginner crocheters.
-If you can single crochet and chain, you can create this border!
+This type of border used the single crochet and chain stitches, which makes it effortless to pick up quickly!

-Find the free picot border pattern (photo tutorial!) from Easy Crochet, along with a bonus picot border tutorial.
+Find the free picot border pattern from Easy Crochet.

 Shell Crochet Edging + Border